-It's important to note that the law requires that you hire a Florida probate attorney to help with this process.
-Probate administration is a complex endeavor that requires specialized knowledge and attention to detail.
+It's important to note that Florida law requires that you hire a Florida probate attorney to help with this process.
+Probate administration is complex and requires specialized knowledge and attention to detail.

-In the state of Florida, it is a requirement that you hire an attorney to handle the administration of a deceased person’s estate.
-If you have been nominated as an executor (personal representative) in your loved one's will, a Florida probate attorney can guide you through the complex probate procedure.
-If your loved one died without a will, a probate attorney can assist in naming a personal representative and determining the rightful heirs.
+If you have been nominated as an executor (personal representative) in your loved one's will, a Florida probate attorney can guide you through the complex probate proceedings.

 - The original Will has been lost or destroyed

 - An unexpected or unplanned asset is added to the estate

 - There are no ascertainable beneficiaries or heirs

 Court intervention and supervision are required if the decedent had multiple seemingly valid Wills or Trusts or if someone wants to invalidate or challenge the decedent's Will or Trust.

 With the support of a trusted and experienced probate attorney, you can navigate this difficult time and honor the wishes of your loved one.